josh-stillman/devops-for-typescript-devs/README.md

 # DevOps for TypeScript Developers <!-- omit from toc -->

 Welcome to DevOps for TypeScript Developers!
 In this tutorial, we'll learn DevOps fundamentals by deploying a full-stack web app with AWS, Next.js, and Strapi.
 We'll deploy our first environment through the AWS console to learn the concepts, then we'll deploy our second environment using Pulumi, an infrastructure as code tool for TypeScript.
+The app we'll deploy may be simple, but we'll learn most of the fundamental building blocks of AWS along the way.

 This repo contains the Pulumi infrastructure code, and the course materials are below.
 The frontend repo is [here](https://github.com/josh-stillman/devops-for-typescript-devs-frontend), and the backend repo is [here](https://github.com/josh-stillman/devops-for-typescript-devs-backend).